manniru/ebahniptvremote/README.md

 * Cover art is shown where available
 * _Now playing_ screen allows skipping, seeking, stop and pause
 * Browse by album, artist, genre
-* XBMC's "Hide artists who appear only on compilations" setting is taken into account when listing artists
+* eBahn's "Hide artists who appear only on compilations" setting is taken into account when listing artists
 * Within a genre, browse by albums, artists and songs
 * List all albums and songs of an artist
 * Browse compilations only